MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 2. A `LocalPackage` instance which represents the metadata for the currently pending CodePush update.

 Parameters:
-* **onSuccess**: Callback that is invoked upon receiving the metadata about the currently pending update.
+* **onSuccess**: Callback that's invoked upon receiving the metadata about the currently pending update.
 The callback receives a single parameter, which is described above.
-* **onError**: Optional callback that is invoked in the event of an error.
+* **onError**: Optional callback that's invoked in the event of an error.
 The callback takes one error parameter, containing the details of the error.

 Example Usage:
 ```javascript